stevelederer/okta-auth-swift/README.md

 #### activate

 Activation of push factors are asynchronous and must be polled for completion when the factorResult returns a WAITING status.
 **NOTE:** Polling is implemented by the SDK(default timer is 5 seconds), so you don't need to implement it in your code.
-SDK will notify your code about the factor status via `onFactorStatusUpdate` closure.
+SDK will notify your application about the last factor status via `onFactorStatusUpdate` closure.
 Activations have a short lifetime (minutes) and will TIMEOUT if they are not completed before the expireAt timestamp.
 Restart the activation process if the activation is expired.
 [API link](https://developer.okta.com/docs/api/resources/authn/#activate-call-factor)

 ```swift